mustafashykh/router-scan/README.md

-# How To USe Router Scan
+# How to use Router Scan

   [VIDEO](https://youtu.be/l6mBzICAX_A)